 The case was handed over to the Pennsylvanian State Attorney General’s office and a more thorough investigation begun.

-It involved the FBI, State Department, Social Security Administration and Scotland Yard in the UK.
+It involved the FBI, State Department, Social Security Administration and Scotland Yard in the UK amongst many other agencies.

 No one was too sure exactly who they had in Lancaster County Prison.
 For a while the mystery man was booked in as John Doe.